5 Small Cap ETFs to Keep an Eye on This Year

 If you’re looking for new investment opportunities, you should consider small cap ETFs.
 Small caps have been gaining momentum.
-They’ve even been outperforming their large-cap counterparts recently.
+They’ve even been outperforming their large cap counterparts recently.

 Investing in one stock can be risky.
 But investing in several different stocks through a fund is different.
 ETFs by default diversify a portfolio.
 And this can improve your returns.

 But you should always be aware of the risks.
 Your investment in the fund may lose money over periods of time.
-It’ll may be a bumpy ride in the short-term.
-But in the long-term, some of these funds could continue to outperform.
+It’ll may be a bumpy ride in the short term.
+But in the long term, some of these funds could continue to outperform.

 To find even more investing opportunities, consider signing up for Liberty Through Wealth.
 It’s a free e-letter that’s packed with investing tips and tricks from experts.
-Whether you’re new or an already advanced investor, there’s something for everyone.
+Whether you’re new or already an advanced investor, there’s something for everyone.